bcmichael/RNMR-Docs/docs/command/full_command.md

 Qualifier Defaults: /TAIL

+Defaults: temp

 Description:
 `POPLST` pops a value from the end of a list specified by nam.
-If no list is specified RNMR will propmt for it with temp as a default. /HEAD or /TAIL may be used to determine which end of the list to pop a value from.
+If no list is specified RNMR will prompt for it with temp as a default. /HEAD or /TAIL may be used to determine which end of the list to pop a value from.
 By default RNMR pops from the tail of the list.
 The value is removed from the list and printed as an informational message.
 ## POSL